webpy/webpy.github.com/docs/0.3/upgrade.md

 <a name="db"></a>
 ## new database system

-The database module of web.py has been improved to make it more modularized.
+The database module of web.py has been improved to make it more modular.

 If you have code like this: